-Naturally, the best pair of shoes should be made from 100% biodegradable materials.
+Naturally, the best pair of running shoes should be made from 100% biodegradable natural materials.
 But sadly, this isn’t always possible.

 That leaves us with recycled materials.
 Yes, they’re not necessarily biodegradable.
-But they’re surely better than sourcing virgin materials.
+But they’re surely better than sourcing materials that are virgin.

 Outsoles: Natural Rubber

 Natural rubber is currently the best option for durable, non-slip outsoles.
-Unlike its synthetic counterpart, natural rubber doesn’t require harmful chemicals to manufacture.
+Unlike its synthetic counterpart, it doesn’t require harmful chemicals to manufacture.
 Moreover, farmers harmlessly collect it from rubber trees without cutting them.

 As of now, midsoles constitute the biggest sustainability challenge in footwear.
 It’s the main part behind shoe performance.
 That’s why brands still cling on to non-biodegradable materials for their fabrication.

-An eco-friendly pair should be made from a mix of recycled plastic and recycled EVA.
+An eco-friendly pair should be made from recycled materials such as plastic and/or recycled EVA.
 Yes, we want to completely remove the petroleum-based EVA as soon as possible.
 But it’s the best we can do right now to maintain functionality.

 Although cork is a type of wood, it’s slightly compressible.
 It’s capable of molding to your feet’s outline to promote comfiness and improve running.